jonasgranath101-dev/OneCoreAI/SECURITY.md

-## Be ware the latest version might not be balanced.
+## Beware the latest version might not be balanced.